 Since most of these winter annuals germinate during the preceding fall, application of a pre-emergence herbicide in September and October could result in a lawn relatively weed-free during the following spring.
 Applying an effective herbicide during that time could help control other pesky summer weeds such as dandelions, white clovers, plantains and crabgrass the following year.
 Therefore, fall is the best time for homeowners to consider a treatment for these unwanted plants and the results will be noticed the following year.

 Homeowners may consider reseeding any bare spots with desirable grass species.
 Again, fall (September) is a good time of the year to do so, followed by spring (April).
-A soil test is recommended and the WVU Extension Service or West Virginia Department of Agriculture can assist with soil testing.
+A soil test is recommended and WVU Extension or West Virginia Department of Agriculture can assist with soil testing.